 Not common in Wisconsin, but more common in the southern part of the state where its host plant Hackberry is found.

-Early American Snout Sightings
+Late American Snout Sightings